Painlev\'e transcendents in the defocusing mKdV equation with non-zero boundary conditions: Introduction

 \section{Introduction}

 This paper is concerned with the Painlev\'e asymptotics of the defocusing modified Korteweg-de Vries (mKdV) equation with non-zero boundary conditions

-where $q_0 \in \tanh(x) + H^{4,4}(\mathbb{R})$.
-The mKdV equation arises in various of physical fields, such as acoustic wave and phonons in a certain anharmonic lattice \cite{Zab1967,Ono1992}, Alfv\'en wave in a cold collision-free plasma \cite{kaku1969, Kha1998}.
-The mKdV equation on the line are locally well-posed \cite{mkdv1} and globally well-posed in $H^s(\mathbb{R})$ for $s \ge \frac{1}{4}$ \cite{mkdv2, mkdv3, mkdv4}.
+where $q_0(x) -\tanh{(x)} \in H^{4,4}(\mathbb{R})$.
+The mKdV equation arises in various physical fields, such as acoustic wave and phonons in a certain anharmonic lattice \cite{Zab1967,Ono1992}, as well as Alfv\'en wave in a cold collision-free plasma \cite{kaku1969, Kha1998}.
+The mKdV equation on the line is locally well-posed \cite{mkdv1} and globally well-posed in $H^s(\mathbb{R})$ for $s \ge \frac{1}{4}$ \cite{mkdv2, mkdv3, mkdv4}.
 Recently, the global well-posedness to the Cauchy problem for the mKdV equation was further generalized to the space $H^{s}(\mathbb{R})$ for $s >-\frac{1}{2}$ \cite{mkdv6}.